Reading Goals Model Preference

 District-level Administrators, School-level Administrators, Teachers

-- In the row for each class, use the drop-down list to choose which goal model to use.
+- In the row for each class, use the first drop-down list to choose which goal model to use.
 (The default setting for each class is the grade 3-5 goal model.)

 If you prefer to use the same setting for all of the classes listed, first, select Set All above the table.